-2. Reasonable Adjustments documented:
+2. Resonable Adjustments documented:

-Following the meeting with the student, Enabling Services will recommend reasonable adjustments and these are likely to include:
+Following the meeting with the student, he Student Disability & Inclusion team will recommend reasonable adjustments and these are likely to include:

 - Individual reasonable adjustments, e.g. adaptations in halls accommodation, timetabling arrangements or actions in the event of an emergency, including need for a Personal Emergency Evacuation Plan (PEEP) - Additional Exam Recommendations (AERs)